Cancer Research

 Ingenious Ideas, Talented Scientists, And Cutting-Edge Technology

-For more than 60 years, NSU’s Rumbaugh-Goodwin Institute for Cancer Research (RGI) has been conducting groundbreaking studies to advance the understanding and treatment of the most aggressive forms of cancer—one of humanity’s most formidable foes.
+For more than 60 years, Nova Southeastern University (NSU) has been conducting groundbreaking studies to advance the understanding and treatment of the most aggressive forms of cancer—one of humanity’s most formidable foes.
 With the generous and dedicated support of the Royal Dames of Cancer Research, which totals nearly $6,000,000 as of April 2025, RGI has focused on research to improve cancer diagnosis, treatments, and prognosis.
 Its breadth of research and discovery includes drug developments for brain, breast, ovarian, pediatric, lung, and prostate cancers, among others.

 Through innovative research, we are developing sensitive methods for detection, devising novel strategies for prevention, discovering new drugs for curing cancer, and saving human lives.